Regular Labour Market Impact Assessment process for employers from Quebec

 How to apply

-2. Once ESDC and the MIFI have approved your job offer, send a copy of the joint ESDC/MIFI confirmation letter and the Quebec Acceptance Certificate to the foreign worker
+2. once ESDC and the MIFI have approved your job offer, send a copy of the joint ESDC/MIFI confirmation letter and the Quebec Acceptance Certificate to the foreign worker

-3. Tell the foreign worker to apply for a work permit from Immigration, Refugees and Citizenship Canada (IRCC)
+3. tell the foreign worker to apply for a work permit from Immigration, Refugees and Citizenship Canada (IRCC)

-Next, IRCC will evaluate the foreign worker's application and decide whether a work permit will be issued according to the requirements that apply to workers and temporary residents in Canada.
+Next, IRCC will determine whether a work permit will be issued to the foreign worker according to the requirements that apply to workers and temporary residents in Canada.

-A LMIA may be revoked prior to the issuance of a work permit under the following circumstances:
+An LMIA may be revoked prior to the issuance of a work permit under the following circumstances:

-The revocation of a LMIA decision is based on reliable documented evidence that confirms that the new information or altered circumstances would have had an impact on the assessment of the 6 factors listed under section 203(3) of the Immigration and Refugee Protection Regulations.
+The revocation of an LMIA decision is based on reliable documented evidence that confirms that the new information or altered circumstances would have had an impact on the assessment of the 6 factors listed under section 203(3) of the Immigration and Refugee Protection Regulations.

 If the employer receives a negative LMIA, the processing fee will not be reimbursed.